-In the Antarctic, while the ice is thinner and less extensive in the 2xCO2 run, the sensitivity to changing snow amounts is qualitatively similar to those in the preindustrial climate state.
+465 The Cryosphere Discussions Discussions In the Antarctic, while the ice is thinner and less extensive in the 2xCO2 run, the sensitivity to changing snow amounts is qualitatively similar to those in the pre-industrial climate state.
 In particular, with more snow, ice volume and area increase, and there is more ice growth as increases in snow-ice formation overwhelm decreases in congelation ice growth.
 We find little evidence that Arctic sensitivity to snow on sea ice will resemble the Antarctic in a warming climate.
-However, in both hemispheres, although the reasons differ, we find that more snow is a "friend" to sea ice rather than a "foe" (see Sturm and Massom, 2017), and results in increased ice volume and area and an overall cooler climate.
+However, in both hemispheres, although the reasons differ, we find that more snow is a "friend" to sea ice rather than a "foe", and results in increased ice volume and area and an overall cooler climate.